SurbitonSoft/Coeus.Search.Source/README.md

 This version is written in C# using Lucene java libraries converted into .Net 4.5 using IKVM.Net.

-An F# version is developed by Seemant at http://www.flexsearch.net/
+An F# version is developed by Seemant and you will find more details at https://github.com/FlexSearch/FlexSearch